select2/select2/docs/dropdown.md

 ## Dropdown placement

-> [!IMPORTANT]
-> Attention [Harvest Chosen](https://harvesthq.github.io/chosen/) migrators!
-If you are migrating to Select2 from Chosen, this option will cause Select2 to position the dropdown in a similar way.

 By default, Select2 will attach the dropdown to the end of the body and will absolutely position it to appear above or below the selection container.

 Select2 will display the dropdown above the container if there is not enough space below the container, but there is enough space above it.